knightyun/gluttonousSnake/README.md

-# gluttonousSnake
+# è´ªåƒè›‡Cè¯­è¨€æºä»£ç 

-the C source code of Gluttonous Snake Ì°³ÔÉßCÓïÑÔÔ´´úÂë
+the C source codes of Gluttonous Snake application.